 - A treasure of protein source, nettle seeds are easy to add to any smoothies, yoghurt, granola or oatmeal.
-They are very nutritious and 1 day a teaspoon is all you need.
+They are very nutritious; one day, a teaspoon is all you need.

-- If you want to make sure you use them on a daily basis add them to sea salt and use them on salads or meals that you don’t cook.
+- If you want to make sure you use them daily, add them to sea salt and use them on salads or meals you don’t cook.
 Cooking will destroy most of their benefits.

 3. I also like to add them to raw honey and spread them on toast, waffles or pancakes

-4. They have a delicious taste and make for a great addition to homemade crackers or nettle bread
+4. They taste delicious and add to homemade crackers or nettle bread.

-5. Substitute them for other types of seeds such as poppy or chia seeds
+5. Substitute them for other seeds, such as poppy or chia.

-6. Just recently I made these homemade pralines and they taste wonderful.
-The recipe is easy, you just need 100 g homemade marzipan (made of almond flour and honey), two tbsp of nettle seeds, 1 tbsp of any other seeds such as poppy seeds or elderberry powder and 40 g of dark chocolate 70%.
+6. I recently made these homemade pralines, and they taste wonderful.
+The recipe is easy; you need 100 g of homemade marzipan (made of almond flour and honey), two tablespoon of nettle seeds, 1 tablespoon of any other seeds such as poppy seeds or elderberry powder and 40 g of dark chocolate 70%.

-a) Mix marzipan with poppy seeds and nettle seeds and shape balls of the size of cherries.
+a) Mix marzipan with poppy and nettle seeds and shape balls the size of cherries.

 b) Dissolve the chocolate in a water bath.